 Here’s a look at 11 cities that have changed their names and are worth travelling to visit.

-So good they named it twice.
+New York is one of the 11 cities that have changed their names and so good they named it twice.
 During the 17th century the Dutch settled the southern tip of Manhattan.
 They named their settlement Nieuw Amsterdam, meaning ‘New Amsterdam’.
 The location of one of its walls is the origin of Wall Street’s name.

 Nieuw Amsterdam was the capital of Nieuw Nederland, a colony occupying parts of what is today the north-eastern USA.
 The British took control of the colony in 1664 after the Dutch Governor, Peter Stuyvesant, surrendered Nieuw Amsterdam on 8 September.
 Following the Second Anglo-Dutch War, the British were permitted to retain it as one of the conditions of the Peace of Breda, agreed in 1667.

 It was subsequently named New York in honour of the Duke of York, the man who became King James II of England and James VII of Scotland.

 Toronto name change from York

 In the interests of a smooth segue, the next city on this listicle is Toronto.
 It was established as York, by the British, in 1793.
 In this case that name was in honour of a different Duke of York, Prince Frederick, the military commander who was mocked in the nursery rhyme The Grand Old Duke of York.